Once a cheater, always a cheater? Well, not always, but the risk does rise, according to some recent research.

 Almost 45% of the study subjects reported cheating in their previous relationship.
 44% in their current relationship.
 In addition, almost one-third said they knew their spouse had been unfaithful in the past.

 The most well-established demographic finding is that men are more likely to commit infidelity than women.
-It wasn’t the case in this research finding.
-Perhaps monogamy is less true of women prior to marriage.
+This finding wasn’t the case in this research.
+Perhaps monogamy is less true of women before marriage.

-Your partner cheated, and the healing process took an extended period of time.
-It takes a while to recover from infidelity, but slowly they regained your trust.
-Perhaps you now see a red flag that reminds you of that earlier period prior to healing.
+Your partner cheated, and the healing process took a long time.
+It takes a while to recover from infidelity, but most often, slowly, you regain trust.
+Perhaps you now see a red flag reminding you of that earlier period before healing.
 Should you trust your previously unfaithful partner?

 1) the availability and quality of other partners and,